bradsjm/ioBroker.qolsys/README.md

 | TEMPERATURE                 | sensor.alarm                |
 | TEMPERATURE_MULTI_FUNCTION  | sensor.alarm                |

+## Disclaimer

+This plugin is not affiliated with Qolsys, Inc. or Control4.
+It is a third party adapter that uses the local Control 4 reverse-engineered API to control the system.
+It is not guaranteed to work with all versions of Qolsys or the API and may break at any time if the Qolsys API changes.

+While there is no known risk of using this plugin, it is theoretically possible that it could cause your Qolsys panel to malfunction.
+Please evaluate your security needs, test the solution thoroughly and use at your own risk.

 ## Qolsys Panel Configuration

 **Note**: Enabling C4 integration will force the use of 6 digit codes!